 The Star Group maintains insurance that it considers to be prudent for the scope and scale of its activities.
-If The Star Group's third-party providers fail to perform their obligations and/or its third-party insurance cover (including directors and officers insurance and public liability insurance) is insufficient for a particular matter or group or related matters, the net loss to The Star Group could adversely impact The Star's financial performance, financial position, capital resources and prospects.
+If The Star Group's third-party providers fail to perform their obligations and/or its third-party insurance cover (including directors and officers insurance and public liability insurance) is insufficient for a particular matter or group of related matters, the net loss to The Star Group could adversely impact The Star's financial performance, financial position, capital resources and prospects.

-If the Star Group needs to make significant claims against its existing insurance policies, this may have an adverse impact on its insurance premiums and expenses going forward, which in turn may have an adverse impact on its financial performance and position (see also 'Development projects').
+If the Star Group needs to make significant claims against its existing insurance policies (for example, in relation to any litigation or dispute - including the Class Actions), this may have an adverse impact on its insurance premiums and expenses going forward, which in turn may have an adverse impact on its financial performance and position (see also 'Development projects').

-Further, the Bell Review and subsequent regulatory attention or reviews, the current regulatory action taken against The Star and its controlled entities (see 'Future suitability to hold casino licences in New South Wales and Queensland'), regulatory non-compliances (see 'Legal and regulatory compliance' and 'Litigation and disputes') and ESG considerations may in the future prevent The Star Group from obtaining insurance coverage for potential losses and liabilities or to obtain such insurance on commercially reasonable terms.
+Further, the Bell Review and subsequent regulatory attention or reviews, the current regulatory action taken against The Star and its controlled entities (see 'Suitability to hold casino licences in New South Wales and Queensland'), regulatory non-compliances (see 'Legal and regulatory compliance' and 'Litigation and disputes') and ESG considerations may in the future prevent The Star Group from obtaining insurance coverage for potential losses and liabilities or to obtain such insurance on commercially reasonable terms.
 If that occurs, a higher proportion of The Star's risk exposure may become uninsured with The Star having to carry any liabilities arising from uninsured risk.